Do I need a music lawyer?

 These advisers are there to help you with the business side of your career, and will advise and assist with issues you may be unfamiliar with, to ensure that your interests are always protected.

-For example, you may want a lawyer to review or negotiate a contract you have been asked to sign, an accountant to make sure your finances are in order, and a manager to negotiate your engagements and fees.
+For example, you may want a music lawyer to review or negotiate a contract you have been asked to sign, an accountant to make sure your finances are in order, and a manager to negotiate your engagements and fees.

 In this series of short blogs, I will answer some common questions and explain some basic points which need to be on your radar when you are building your team of advisers, starting with lawyers (for obvious reasons!).